Free Online Tools Logo

 When should you use the Dice Roller?

-Use it for probability experiments, statistics homework, or math practice when you need repeated random rolls for analysis.
+Use it for probability experiments, statistics homework, or math practice when you need repeated random rolls.
+The roll history makes it easy to collect and review multiple outcomes.

 Use it to make quick decisions when you want a fair random result with multiple weighted outcomes.